gchq/sleeper/docs/designs/transaction-log-state-store.md

 ### Modelling state

 The simplest approach is to hold a model in memory for the whole state of a Sleeper table.
 We can use this one, local model for any updates or queries, and bring it up to date based on the ordered sequence of transactions.
-We just need to be able to apply any given transaction to the model.
+We can support any transaction that we can apply to the model in memory.

-Whenever a change occurs, we create a transaction that we can apply to the model in memory.
-Anywhere that holds the model can bring itself up to date by reading only the transactions it hasn't seen yet, starting from the latest transaction that's already been applied locally.
+Whenever a change occurs, we create a transaction.
+Anywhere that holds the model can bring itself up to date by reading only the transactions it hasn't seen yet, starting after the latest transaction that's already been applied locally.
 With DynamoDB, consistent reads can enforce that you're really up-to-date.

 We can also skip to a certain point in the transaction log.
 We can have a separate process whose job is to write regular snapshots of the model.
 This can run every few minutes, and write a copy of the whole model to S3.
 We can point to it in